seelabs/scratch_docs/xls-xchainbridge.md

 ## Abstract

 A bridge connects two ledgers: a locking chain and an issuing chain (also called a mainchain and a sidechain).
-Both are independent ledgers, with their own validators.
-They can have their own custom transactions.
-Importantly, there is a way to move assets from the locking chain to the issuing chain and back: the bridge.
+Both are independent ledgers, with their own validators and their own custom transactions.
+Importantly, there is a way to move assets from the locking chain to the issuing chain and a way to return those assets from the issuing chain back to the locking chain.
 This key operation is called a cross-chain transfer.
-This proposal is not a single transaction.
+A cross-chain transfer is not a single transaction.
 It happens on two chains, requires multiple transactions, and involves an additional server type called a "witness".

 A bridge does not exchange assets between two ledgers.
 Instead, it locks assets on one ledger (the "locking chain") and represents those assets with wrapped assets on another chain (the "issuing chain").
 A good model to keep in mind is a box with an infinite supply of wrapped assets.
 Putting an asset from the locking chain into the box will release a wrapped asset onto the issuing chain.
 Putting a wrapped asset from the issuing chain back into the box will release one of the existing locking chain assets back onto the locking chain.
 There is no other way to get assets into or out of the box.
 Note that there is no way for the box to "run out of" wrapped assets - it has an infinite supply.